GluuFederation/docs-oxd-prod/docs/sources/tutorials/windowsInstaller/index.md

 ### oxd installation using EXE file

-1. To install oxd using EXE file double click on `oxd-server.exe`.
+1. To install oxd using `exe` file double click on `oxd-server.exe`.

 1. During installation first page that will appear will ask whether oxd should be installed as windows service or not.
 Select the checkbox to install `oxd as service`.